Lux-AI-Challenge/Lux-Design-S1/specs.md

 Moreover, [CityTiles](#CityTiles) automatically have the max road level of 6.

 Roads can also be destroyed by [Workers](#Workers) via the pillage action which reduces road level by 0.5 each time.

+If a City is consumed by darkness, the road level of all tiles in the City's CityTiles will go back to 0.

 ## Day/Night Cycle